a11yrocks/issues/.github/README.md

 **We all benefit from an inclusive web.** An accessible web is flexible to people's conditions, so everyone holds equal access to information and equal opportunity to participate in society.

 ## How to contribute
-[Check the contributing guidelines](CONTRIBUTING.md) on how to contribute to this project with improvements or accessibility issues you've found.
+[Check the contribution guidelines](CONTRIBUTING.md) on how to contribute to this project with improvements or accessibility issues you've found.

 ## License
 MIT